paulrobertlloyd/paulrobertlloyd-content/articles/2025-08-31-nhsuk_eleventy_plugin.markdown

 Another issue was the lack of support for [GitHub-style alerts][17].

-Version 8 of the GOV.UK Eleventy Plugin changes [the way block quotes get rendered][18], instead using the design used on GOV.UK where paragraphs display handing quotation marks.
+Version 8 of the GOV.UK Eleventy Plugin changes [the way block quotes get rendered][18], instead using the design used on GOV.UK where paragraphs display hanging quotation marks.
 They can now also include an attribution.

 [Alerts instead use the inset text component][19] (with the alert type provided as a visually hidden label).
 The lowest alert level, ‘note’, has the same appearance as that for inset text, while the remaining alert levels have different border and background colours.